arronmong/sports_arb/README.md

 ## Disclaimer

 This is strictly a technical proof of concept and not financial advice, hence the creator of this tool is not responsible for any financial losses incurred.
-This tool is not intended to be used in an actual gambling/betting setting and therefore the tool will **not** be available online publicly.
-Arbitrage opportunities are rare and can disappear quickly.
-Odds data may have delays or inaccuracies.
+This tool is not intended to be used in an actual gambling/betting setting and therefore the tool will **not** be available publicly online.
+Arbitrage opportunities are rare and can disappear quickly, odds data is sourced from a free unvetted API which may have delays or inaccuracies.

 ## Features